Group formation with network constraints: Dynamic Group Formation Game

-$\left(N,f(g),\phi\right)$ defines an unconstrained sequential coalition formation game, where $\phi$ is a particular order of motion for the players. \footnote{This game was first introduced by Arnold and Wooders (2005).
-However, whereas Arnold and Wooders consider a Nash Club Equilibrium (a group structure which is stable to deviations by coalitions of individuals within a particular group) and a k-remainder Nash Club Equilibrium (which is stable to deviations when k individuals are dropped from the system) I use a Nash Equilibrium.
-See the later text for a discussion of deviations by groups of $n$ individuals.
-It is worth noting that I obtain dramatically different results using the Nash Equilibrium than Arnold and Wooders do using the Nash Club and k-remainder Equilibria. } An equilibrium of this dynamic game is a partition of the players into groups, $\pi=\left\{ G_{1}...G_{J}\right\} $ such that $f\left(g_{j}\right)\ge f\left(g_{k}+1\right)\forall G_{j},G_{k}\in\pi$--that is, a group configuration is an equilibrium if no individual wishes to deviate unilaterally.
-Let $\varepsilon\left(N,f(g),\phi\right)$ represent the set of equilibrium coalition size vectors resulting from those partitions.
+The outcome of a myopic Nash equilibrium of this dynamic game is a partition of the players into groups, $\pi^{*}=\left\{ G_{1}...G_{J}\right\} $ such that $f\left(g_{j}\right)\ge f\left(g_{k}+1\right)\forall G_{j},G_{k}\in\pi^{*}$. \footnote{In other words, a group structure is an equilibrium if it is stable against unilateral, myopic deviations.
+It is worth noting that this equilibrium concept differs from that used in \citet{Arnold2005}.
+They consider a {}``Nash Club Equilibrium'' (a group structure which is stable to deviations by coalitions of individuals within a particular group) and a {}``k-remainder Nash Club Equilibrium'' (which is stable to deviations when k individuals are dropped from the system).
+I have used the myopic Nash Equilibrium because it is simpler.
+It is worth noting that I obtain dramatically different results using this equilibrium concept than Arnold and Wooders do using the Nash Club and k-remainder Equilibria. } Let $\varepsilon\left(N,f(g),\phi\right)$ denote the set of equilibrium group size vectors for the game $\left(N,f\left(g\right),\phi\right)$.

-Note that any Nash Equilibrium of the dynamic game must be a stable group configuration in the static game, and therefore $\varepsilon\left(N,f(g),\phi\right)\subseteq\varepsilon\left(N,f(g)\right)$.
-Theorem \ref{thm:number seq eq} shows that the sequential game has a unique equilibrium up to the symmetry of the players.
-Furthermore, Theorem \ref{thm:worst possible eq} shows that when players start the game as individuals, \footnote{Obviously the equilibrium reached will depend on the initial condition.
-Starting the game with the individuals acting alone seems very natural, and also mimics the spirit of the static game.
-A full characterization of the basins of attraction for the different equilibria of this game is beyond the scope of the current work.
-However, I will note that the results that follow are unchanged if the individuals start the game in a grand coalition. } this equilibrium is always the worst possible stable group configuration from the standpoint of social welfare, despite the alignment between social and individual preferences.